 Methods 1 & 2 require the OpenLM Server to query the IBM-LUM license server.
 In order to enable that – follow these steps:

-After configuring the OpenLM configuration tool to work with IBM-LUM as described above, introduce a new IBM-LUM server under the License Servers tab:
+After configuring the OpenLM configuration tool to work with IBM-LUM as described above, switch to the License Servers tab:

 i4blt -H s -N "clusterName"

-- Unchecked (Default): The OpenLM Server actively queries the license manager.
+- OFF (Default): The OpenLM Server actively queries the license manager.
 Keep this configuration when not employing the OpenLM Broker.

-- Checked: Usage information is obtained solely by the OpenLM Broker installation on the License manager machine.
+- ON: Usage information is obtained solely by the OpenLM Broker installation on the License manager machine.

 The OpenLM Server is now able to monitor the IBM-LUM license server when both are installed on the same machine, as described in method #1, above.